Planck 2013 results. XIV. Zodiacal emission: Conclusion

 \section{Conclusion}

-Zodiacal emission has long been an important foreground for searches for the extra-galactic background at infrared wavelengths.
-With the ever-increasing sensitivity of CMB experiments, it will soon become important to account for in sub-millimetre and CMB analyses as well.
+Zodiacal emission has long been an important foreground for searches for the extragalactic background at infrared wavelengths.
+With the ever-increasing sensitivity of CMB experiments, it will soon become important to account for at longer wavelengths as well.

-The K98 model does fairly well in modelling the diffuse Zodiacal cloud emission at \Planck\ wavelengths, as long as appropriate emissivities are assumed.
+The K98 model does fairly well in modelling the diffuse zodiacal cloud emission at \Planck\ wavelengths, as long as appropriate emissivities are assumed.
 It does less well, however, in modelling the other features.
-Because they appear to be more emissive at these frequencies than the cloud, the bands contribute more to the Zodiacal emission relative to the diffuse cloud at CMB frequencies (i.e., near 143\,GHz, or 2.1\,mm).
-The 2013 \Planck\ release includes both maps which have had Zodiacal emission removed, and maps which have not had Zodiacal emission removed.
-We note that \cite{planck2013-p06} found better results using maps that had not had the Zodiacal emission removed to make estimations of the CMB and other astrophysical components in the HFI maps.
-The component separation methods used there naturally correct for a large amount of Zodiacal emission, as it is spectrally similar to Galactic dust emission in the \Planck\ CMB channels.
-In addition, one can see in Fig.~\ref{fig:noDipoleSidelobesFit} and table~\ref{tab:fullFit} that the diffuse cloud is not actually detected at 143\,GHz, the frequency which carries the most weight in \Planck\ CMB analyses.
-The Zodiacal emission removal, of course, depends delicately on how this non-detection is treated.
-This will be addressed in future \Planck\ releases.
+Because they appear to be more emissive at these frequencies than the cloud, the bands contribute more to the zodiacal emission relative to the Diffuse Cloud at CMB frequencies (i.e., near 143\,GHz = 2.1\,mm).
+The 2013 \Planck\ release includes both maps that have had zodiacal emission removed, and maps that have not had zodiacal emission removed.

+We note that \cite{planck2013-p06b} and \cite{planck2013-XVII} found better results when using the Planck maps that had been cleaned of zodiacal emission, validating to some extent the zodiacal emission removal done here. \cite{planck2013-p06}, on the other hand, used maps that had not had the zodiacal emission removed to make estimations of the CMB and other astrophysical components in the HFI maps.
+The component separation methods used there naturally correct for a large amount of zodiacal emission, as it is spectrally similar to Galactic dust emission in the \Planck\ CMB channels.
+As might be expected, the differences between the dust maps obtained with the two different methods are explained by a consistent accounting of the zodiacal emission.

-Improvements in modelling of the circumsolar ring, Earth-trailing feature, and the dust bands, as well as inclusion of fainter and partial bands~\citep[e.g.,][]{Espy2009} should be done to make truly ``clean'' CMB maps.
-As these bands are believed to be the products of asteroid collisions, further study of these bands at these wavelengths may also inform us on the nature of the intermediate-sized particles created during the destruction of the associated asteroids.
-We may hope to learn not only more about the size distribution, but also the differences between, for example, the results of a collisions involving siliceous and carbonaceous asteroids.
+Improvements in modelling of the Circumsolar Ring, Earth-Trailing Feature, and the dust bands, as well as inclusion of fainter and partial bands~\citep[e.g.,][]{Espy2009} should be done to make truly ``clean'' CMB maps.
+As these bands are believed to be the products of asteroid collisions, further study of the bands at these wavelengths may also inform us about the nature of the intermediate-sized particles created during the destruction of the associated asteroids.
+We may hope to learn not only more about the size distribution, but also the differences between, for example, the results of collisions involving siliceous and carbonaceous asteroids.